 Typically with network equipment, there are both major and minor releases and they usually occur on a pre-defined release cycle.
 Knowing this release cycle and the type of upgrade can help you plan accordingly.
 Minor releases occur between major ones and usually contain bug fixes that have been found since the last major release.
 By subscribing to vendor updates you can access a list documenting the issues that were found and fixed.
 With minor releases, you can determine if the issue applies to your network devices.
 For example, if it is a feature you use or it fixes a security hole exposed in your architecture and configuration, then you would want to upgrade.
 However, when neither is the case, you can opt to wait to install the minor release.

 With a major release, it is a significant feature update and is usually on a schedule such as every quarter or three times a year.
 In this case, the release notes will describe the new features, list features or issues that are fixed in the release and list the issues that are known but not fixed with this particular release.
 This information will help you determine if you need to install this release (which is usually encouraged with major releases).

 When you choose to install, you need to schedule a maintenance “window” for the install which should be a time of very-low traffic.

 AT DQE Communications, a quarterly update process is in place where dates are announced to customers one month in advance.
 Likewise, periodic maintenance notices are announced two weeks in advance.
 Even though core devices and data center systems are fully redundant and use In Service Software Updates (ISSU) processes, which enable upgrades with no downtime, DQE only runs the upgrades in low usage periods from 11:00 pm to 5:00 AM on weekends.

-For more information about DQE’s many services and solutions, visit our Solutions page.
+For more information about DQE’s many services and solutions, visit our Services page.